trychlos/pwix-env-settings/README.md

     - `EnvSettings.C.Verbose.ATOMICCONF`

         Trace the content of each individual file at the time it is loaded.

-    - `EnvSettings.C.Verbose.RECONFIGURE`

-        Trace the content of package reconfigurations on a per-environment basis.

 When called without argument, `EnvSettings.configure()` acts as a reactive data getter.